spquor/TenhouLogs.jl/README.md

 ## Analysing datasets

-To actually process results we need to define some methods.
+To actually process parsed results we need to define some methods.
 The following one would print final scores for all processed logs.
 The function is always called "analyzer".
 Multiple analyzers can be defined.
 ```
 function TenhouLogs.analyzer(::Val{TenhouLogs.matchend}, pst::TenhouLogs.PlayState)
     @show pst.scores
 end

 # Analyzer requires 2 arguments.
+This is a callback function.
 # 1st argument is a value type of the specific match event we need to analyze.
 Event list can be found in MatchEvents enumeration.
 # 2nd argument is a structure that fully describes current state of a match.
 ```